fernandezfran/macchiato/README.md

 ## Requirements

-You need Python 3.8+ to run galpynostatic.
+You need Python 3.8+ to run macchiato.

 ## Installation